conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.1.md

 * Fixed a problem with the Create Topic Policy plugin which would not apply overrides to default configurations from the underlying Kafka setup.
 * Fixed a problem with `CreateTopics ACLs` in Gateway which previously also required the `Create cluster` permission enabled.
-* Addressed a problem with Non Delegated SASL/PLAIN token credential, where it would continue to work after service account is deleted
+* Addressed a problem with Non Delegated SASL/PLAIN token credential, where it would continue to work after service account is deleted.
+To enable this feature set the environment variable `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` to `true` (it currently defaults to `false`
 * Improved the Encryption Plugin descriptions in the API so that they can be differentiated
 * Fixed a problem in the Observability Plugin where it failed to apply configuration changes if optional flush interval was not set